capistrano/rails/README.md

 ### Handle database creation at the first deploy

 Capistrano-rails does not create database for you before calling `deploy:migrate` task (see here why: [issues/118](https://github.com/capistrano/rails/issues/118#issuecomment-440870686)).
 That means `cap production deploy` will fail if database is not created yet on the deploy server.
 If that is your case, go to the deploy server, `cd` into latest release directory with your application and create database with the required environment.
-Example: `RAILS_ENV=production rails db:create` or `RAILS_ENV=production rails db:schema:load`.
+Example: `RAILS_ENV=production rails db:create` or `RAILS_ENV=production rails db:setup`.
 Then try deploy again.

 ## Contributing